gitkraken/gitkraken-client-docs/gitkraken-client/open-clone-init.md

 Additionally, you can create a new Workspace and manage your integrations.

-In the Repo Management tab you have a list of your already opened repos (Open Repositories), your favorites (Favorites) and your Workspaces.
+In the Repo Management tab you will find a list of your active repos (Open Repositories), your favorites (Favorites) and your Workspaces.

 For each repo, you have three available actions:
-* Open repo in VS Code.
+* Open repository in VS Code.
 * Open repository details (this toggles a panel with the README.md content)
 * Open/Close repo tab.